Clive Fugill: Authorship

 Fugill’s first published book, Te Toki Me Te Whao, describes traditional Māori tools and techniques and was published in 2016 by Oratia.
 It is the only book on the subject by a recognised practicing tohunga whakairo.

 Awards and appointments

 Fugill has been appointed to represent whakairo on New Zealand artistic governance boards including Te Waka Toi (Creative New Zealand) and Te Puia/NZMACI board.

-In 2019 Fugill was awarded the prestigious John Britten Black Pin of the New Zealand Designers association for lifetime achievement in the fields of art and design.
+In 2019, Fugill was awarded the John Britten Black Pin of the New Zealand Designers association for lifetime achievement in the fields of art and design.

-In 2022 Fugill was honoured by his tribes at the Ngā Tohu Toi Awards in Tauranga.
-The citation noted his contribution to 'transforming the visual experience of Māori'.
-He commented that it ‘holds even more significance coming from your own people’.
+In 2022, Fugill was honoured by his tribes at the Ngā Tohu Toi Awards in Tauranga.
+The citation noted his contribution to "transforming the visual experience of Māori".
+He commented that it "holds even more significance coming from your own people".

+In the 2024 New Year Honours, Fugill was appointed a Companion of the New Zealand Order of Merit, for services to Māori art.